Pay-Direct Drug Card

 Replacing Pay-Direct drug card

-You can also print a temporary drug card from your Sun Life account online.
+You can also print your drug card from your Sun Life account online.
 Go to www.mysunlife.ca to log in to your account.
-Click on “my coverage,” and on the right-hand side of the screen you will see a link to “print drug card.”
-You can use this while waiting for your drug card to arrive from Sun Life.
+Click on “benefits” and on the right-hand side of the screen you will see a link to “Coverage Card.”

 Mandatory Generic Substitution